 Rain, rain, rain, three days of rain.
 Staying indoors without the Internet is tough.
 I’m not used to being isolated; it’s a new and challenging situation.
-But I have a lot of time to reflect over the transformation I’m in.
+But I have a lot of time to reflect on the transformation I’m in.
 And that helps 😊

 My life before was loaded with friends and acquaintances.
 I was running around like a Speedy Gonzales hunting a little more income.
 The more people I knew the better my chances were.
 Life was full of hope but it was hard, chaotic, sad, and funny at the same time.
 It was a typical Filipino life, and I was running around in a tiring circle.